 Englebert has confidence in his own superiority, but because he believes there’s something going on behind the scenes, he’s also afraid that the powers-that-be will punish him or thwart his success if he gets close to figuring out the mechanics of their string-pulling.
 So he lives on a knife’s edge — simultaneously craving success and fearing that he’ll lose it.

 Conspiracy theorist employees need other people to support them and their perceptions.
 So Englebert may muse to a colleague, “Only you and I have noticed” whatever conditions he suspects are at play, or declare, “I’m the only one who” knows the organization’s deep flaws.
-His theories may well fit the facts he has observed — but not necessarily all of the actual facts or his manager’s intentions.
+His theories are accurate but incomplete: They may fit the facts he has observed — but not necessarily all of the actual facts or his manager’s intentions.

 Although Englebert wants to escalate his message or concerns to a level above his manager, he is afraid of retribution, so even his requests for help are guarded.
 He may begin his theories with “If my boss knew I was telling you this” or “If this got out” or “I’m explaining this to you, but you mustn’t say anything.”
 Some colleagues may feel honored to be included but others may fear being implicated in something they don’t really understand.